bkuhlmann/bashsmith/README.md

 Clone this repo and rename as needed.
 All files located within this project provide the basic structure/blueprint for creating new Bash script projects.
 The structure is organized as follows:

+- `/bin`: A folder for executable Bash scripts.
+  - `/run`: The main run script (which loads the lib and settings).
-    /lib = A folder for all Bash functions and custom code.
+- `/lib`: A folder for Bash functions and custom code.
-      /cli.sh = Provides prompt options for the main run.sh script.
+  - `/cli.sh`: Provides CLI prompt options for the main `run` script.
-    /settings = The global/project settings for easy manipulation/tweaking.
+- `/settings`: The global/project settings for easy manipulation/tweaking.
-      /main.sh = The global settings (set with safe defaults).
+  - `/main.sh`: The global settings (set with safe defaults).
-    /CHANGELOG.md = The details of past version releases.
+- `/CHANGELOG.md`: The details of past version releases.
-    /CODE_OF_CONDUCT.md = Guidelines for encouraging harassment-free contributions.
+- `/CODE_OF_CONDUCT.md`: Guidelines for encouraging harassment-free contributions.
-    /CONTRIBUTING.md = The details of how to contribute to the project.
+- `/CONTRIBUTING.md`: The details of how to contribute to the project.
-    /LICENSE.md = The license and copyright legalities of the project.
+- `/LICENSE.md`: The license and copyright legalities of the project.
-    /README.md = The project overview, setup, usage, test, getting started, etc. details.
+- `/README.md`: The project overview, setup, usage, test, getting started, etc. details.
-    /run.sh = The main run script (which loads the lib and settings).

 # Tests